-MTG Arena Standard Decks – Metagame Tier List – Updated November 5, 2019
+MTG Arena Standard Decks – Best-of-Three (BO3) Metagame Tier List – January 2020

 Our Magic: The Gathering metagame tier list ranks all the top competitive decks for Throne of Eldraine Standard.
 With the advent of MTG Arena, there are more events, tournaments and matches being played more than ever before and it may be hard to keep track of the best decks in the format.
 Here we will include the defining meta decklist, description and explanation for each archetype, with links to more decklists and deck guides, if any available at the time.
 If you want to view all the best meta decks and their ranking in one snapshot, we have a summary table below.
 We will provide further explanations as well.

 The card style rewards for the January 2020 ranked season are Epic Downfall and Stonecoil Serpent for reaching Gold and Platinum rank, respectively.
 Check out the January 2020 Season page for more details!

 Metagame Tier List – January 4, 2019

 - January 5, 2019: The tier list remains overall steady and is expected to be so until the release of Theros Beyond Death.
 Removed the 1.5 tier, and reassessed sample decklists.
 Added Temur Adventures to Tier 2.

 |1||Jeskai Fires||Decklists||Five-Color Fires|

 |2||Gruul Adventures||Decklists||Gruul Aggro|